msbani/msbani/README.md

 ## 🧑‍💻 About Me

-🎯 **AI/ML Software Engineer** passionate about building intelligent, scalable, and user-centric solutions.
-With over **2 years** of experience, I specialize in integrating **machine learning, full stack web applications,** and **cloud technologies** to deliver production-ready systems.
+🎯 **AI/ML Software Engineer** passionate about building intelligent, scalable, and user centric solutions.
+I am specialized in integrating **machine learning, full stack web applications,** and **cloud technologies** to deliver production ready systems.

-💡 **Problem Solver** who bridges AI and Software Development — from designing and deploying projects to implementing AI-driven insights using **TensorFlow, PyTorch, and OpenCV**.
+💡 **Problem Solver** who bridges AI and Software Development from designing and deploying projects to implementing AI driven insights using **TensorFlow, PyTorch, and OpenCV**.
 I enjoy transforming complex challenges into seamless, high-performance applications.

 🚀 **Projects & Achievements**

 **Movie Streaming App** – A responsive full-stack web application with user authentication, content filtering, and smooth streaming experience.

-**Online Marketplace App** – An e-commerce platform featuring product listings, real-time buyer–seller communication, and live order tracking..
+**Online Marketplace App** – An e-commerce platform featuring product listings, real time buyer–seller communication, and live order tracking..

 **Weather Prediction App** – Built to forecast real-time weather patterns for any city worldwide.

 **AI/ML Projects** – Implemented models for object detection, image classification, and number plate detection using OpenCV and PyTorch.

-🌱 Currently exploring **Agentic AI and MLOps workflows** to push the boundaries of end-to-end AI deployment.
+🌱 Currently exploring **Agentic AI and MLOps workflows** to push the boundaries of end to end AI deployment.

 🌿 **Beyond Code**

 🧘‍♂️ **Hobbies & Interests**
-Outside of work - I focus on maintaining a balanced and mindful lifestyle.
-I enjoy yoga, cycling, swimming, running, and hiking — activities that help me recharge and stay creative.
+Outside of work I focus on maintaining a balanced and mindful lifestyle.
+I enjoy yoga, cycling, swimming, running, and hiking activities that help me recharge and stay creative.
-📚 I’m also an avid reader, often diving into self-help books and inspiring novels that broaden my mindset and problem-solving perspective.
+📚 I’m also an avid reader, often diving into self help books and inspiring novels that broaden my mindset and problem solving perspective.

 ---